Meet The Team

 She loves working at The CWC because the determination, commitment and sacrifice of the care workforce deserves recognition.

-Lee Stribling – Operations Manager
+Lee Stribling – Head of Operations

 CWC Lee came to The CWC with a wealth of experience in the Social Care sector having worked for Skills for Care for a number of years as well as for a Local Authority dealing with Social Care.
 Lee is a curious, compassionate and determined individual with a postgraduate degree in Planning with a focus on Social Care.

-Victoria Newton-Cutler - Corporate Fundraising Manager
+Victoria Newton-Cutler - Head of Fundraising

 CWC With 30 years of experience working within the commercial sector supporting corporate and private clients alike, Victoria has a wealth of experience in truly understanding needs, through building genuine rapport, she quickly develops strong, long-term relationships and professional friendships.